ChandlerSwift/duluth-scripts/README.md

 # Scripts
-0;115;0cThese scripts are used on my (sometimes Raspberry Pi-hosted) Duluth server for task automation and other sometimes-cool uses.
+These scripts are used on my (sometimes Raspberry Pi-hosted) Duluth server for task automation and other sometimes-cool uses.

 ### `newspaper_download.sh`